-The Company has entered into related party transactions and certain services agreement with its joint venture and investments.
-Key management of the Company has also entered into related party transactions with the joint venture and investments.
-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company.
-The Board of Directors, Chairman, Chief Executive Officer and Chief Financial Officer are key management personnel.
+The Company has entered into related party transactions and certain services agreement with the companies that it has invested in.
+Key management of the Company has also entered into related party transactions with these invested companies.
 The related party transactions are as follows: